 6. Keep these important measurements top of mind

-- Ceiling clearance – There should be a minimum of five inches between the ceiling and the highest point of the tree topper.
+- Ceiling clearance – There should be a minimum of six inches between the ceiling and the highest point of the tree topper.
 Give your tree some space to breathe.

 - Your area’s maximum vertical height